dsanz/liferaty-docker-images-support-demo/multi-container/03_replicated_liferay+mysql+elasticsearch-6/readme.md

 Interesting reads: [Docker ARG, ENV and .env - a Complete Guide](https://vsupalov.com/docker-arg-env-variable-guide/)

 ### docker-compose
 docker-compose can scale a service.
+Mechanism depend on the compose file format version:
-In compose file format v2 one could specify `scale: 2` as part of the service configuration.
+ * File format v2: allows to specify `scale: 2` as part of the service configuration.
 There also was the `docker-compose scale` [deprecated command](https://docs.docker.com/compose/reference/scale/).

-In compose file v.3, scale option is not present.
-The syntax to specify replicas is ignored by docker-compose (only understood by docker swarm) but you can run more instances of the liferay service by running `docker-compose up --scale liferay=2`
+ * File format v3 (current): scale option is not present.
+Syntax to specify replicas is ignored by docker-compose (only understood by docker swarm).
+Replicas can be run via docker-compose up (see below)

 As a result, using docker-compose with file format v3, there is no hint in the docker-compose about which services are scaled and how many instances of each are meant to run.
 You need to list the running containers to figure it out.

+I was able to scale the liferay service and have a 2-node cluster as follows:
+ * Start the app normally: `docker-compose up`
+ * Ask docker compose to scale the number of instances of the liferay service to a given number: `docker-compose up --scale liferay=2`

+This is what you get once service is scaled:
-I was able to scale the liferay service and have a 2-node cluster.
-Each node has a different IP that can be accessed from the host.
-You need to know that IP as there are no port bindings (localhost:8080 no longer reaches a container).
+* Each node has a different IP that can be accessed from the host.
+* You need to know that IP as there are no port bindings. localhost:8080 no longer reaches a container.
+* Caches are synced
+* Tomcat session is not: you log in in the service instance running in the IP of your choice, not in the other.

  ### Docker swarm
-Docker engine can work in swarm mode.
+Docker engine can work in [swarm mode](https://docs.docker.com/engine/swarm/), which allows a more feature-rich, native orchestration of services.
 File format can still be docker-compose like, but it's important to know that docker-compose and docker stack ignore different parts of this file.

-Moreover, some of these differences directly affect the way services are defined.
+These differences directly affect the way services are defined.
 These are the roadblocks I found in order to properly run a compose in swarm:
  * **Container name is ignored by docker stack**: there is no way to give names to containers.
 We stopped doing it for the liferay containers (for the purpose of scaling them with docker-compose), but now, this affects to any container.
 As container name works as hostname, liferay service needs a different mechanism to know about where database and search engine are.
 This can now be achieved via network aliases.
  * **ulimits are ignored by docker stack**: As a result, it's no longer possible to set some important limits.
 This seems an issue for [elasticsearch and the memory lock limit](https://stackoverflow.com/questions/55500300/elastic-in-docker-stack-swarm).
 Fortunately, the other limits we set can be omitted.
 This does not imply a satisfactory solution as now we depend on host os pre-defined limits.
 Current solution is to avoid memory lock and document this limitation.
 Also see how much of this affects ES7 images.
  * **.env file is ignored  by docker stack**: env variables are empty when containers are run.
 This prevents mysql and liferay to set the right user for the DB.
 This blocker can be worked around in a couple of ways: